- Open Access

 Electronic supplementary material

-Additional file 1: Table S1.
-Number of screws deviating from recommended insertion site, based on the grid in Figure 2: No deviation is defined as screw head being displayed within the green perimeter, severe deviations are defined as the screw head protruding beyond the yellow perimeter.
+Additional file 1: Number of screws deviating from recommended insertion site, based on the grid in Figure 2: No deviation is defined as screw head being displayed within the green perimeter, severe deviations are defined as the screw head protruding beyond the yellow perimeter.
 (DOCX 12 kb) (DOC 31 KB)

 Authors’ original submitted files for images